JaySLee/covid/README.md

 ## National trend

 * [122921:] Latest new cases = 15708 (RIVMc), 15804 (RIVMn) &rarr; +6591 (since yesterday)
-w
+* <ins>Caveats:</ins>
   - RIVMc is computed from the cumulative file while RIVMn is specifically new cases data.
 Not sure why there's a difference.
-* [121421:] Dropping numbers may be deceiving.
+  - [121421:] Dropping numbers may be deceiving.
 From Dutchnews.nl:
 > However, changes in the testing regime may have had an impact on the number of official cases.
 People with mild symptoms are now being told to take a self test first and only report to the regional health board testing centres if that test is positive.
 It is not yet clear if everyone who has a positive self test is following the new guidelines and requesting a confirmation check.
-* [122921:] For occasional sudden drops then sudden increase on consecutive days (NLTimes):
+  - [122921:] For occasional sudden drops then sudden increase on consecutive days (NLTimes):
 > ... it was about xxxx below average due to an IT error.
+  - Just remember: there are about 10x as many infectious ~~zombies~~ people wandering about compared to the latest reported daily new cases.
+    + [111821:] 23591*10 = ~236K = 1.35% of NL population
+    + [112121:] Looking at the infectious estimates produced by RIVM (that they kept updated until July, 2021), it seems this multiplier is more like 15x -- 20x.
 * [ca.120121:] We're ~~25%~~ ~~50% higher~~ nearly double than the last highest peak (Christmas/New Years 2020-21).
-* Just remember: there are about 10x as many infectious ~~zombies~~ people wandering about compared to the latest reported daily new cases.
-  - [111821:] 23591*10 = ~236K = 1.35% of NL population
-  - [112121:] Looking at the infectious estimates produced by RIVM (that they kept updated until July, 2021), it seems this multiplier is more like 15x -- 20x.
 * The figures below show raw new case counts (no moving average) and deaths (7 day moving average).
 * Red horizontal line indicates last count; green horizontal line = 7 day moving average
 * [122821:] _Non-gray Vertical lines indicate when restrictions are enacted_ (solid <red>red</red> vertical line) or lifted (dashed <green>green</green> vertical line).